cmacmackin/markdown-include/README.md

   option, below.
 (Default: False.)
 - __headingOffset__: Increases heading depth by a specific ammount, in addition to the inheritHeadingDepth Option.
 (Default: 0)
+- __throwException__: When true, if the extension is unable to find an included file it will throw an exception which the user can catch.
+If false (default), a warning will be printed and Markdown will continue parsing the file.

 ##Examples